troymessina/EnergyEnvironmentLab/experiments/02_newtons2nd.md

 (sec:lab2:part1)=
 ### Part 1: inclined track, cart

-Use a low friction PASCO cart – not the battery toy car.
-Put a wood block under the aluminum track to make the incline.
+Use a low friction PASCO cart.
+Raise one end of the aluminum track to make the incline as we did in [](#lab1).

-1. First discuss with your partners and make a prediction: How would you expect a velocity vs time graph to look for a cart on an incline?
+1. First discuss with your partner(s) and make a prediction: How would you expect a velocity vs. time graph to look for a cart on an incline?
 Draw a sketch of the graph for velocity vs. time.
-2. Using a meter stick and stopwatch to determine the **average** velocity of the cart on the incline.
+2. Using the track ruler and stopwatch to determine the **average** velocity of the cart on the incline.
+This is total distance divided by total time of travel.
-3. Using the computer and motion sensor:
+3. Using the computer and motion sensing cart:
   * a) Obtain a distance vs. time graph for the cart on the incline.
   * b) Obtain a velocity vs. time graph
   * c) How can you obtain the acceleration for the cart from the velocity vs. time graph?
   * d) What is the acceleration of the cart?
   * e) Is the acceleration increasing, decreasing, or constant?
 How can you tell?
-4. Now add some mass to the cart.
-Record the approximate mass of the cart and the approximate mass that you add to the cart.
+4. Now add 250 g to the cart.
+This approximately doubles the mass of the cart Record the approximate mass of the cart and the approximate mass that you add to the cart.
 Repeat step #3.
 How does the acceleration this time compare with the acceleration without extra mass?
-Explain your results.
+Explain your results in terms of Newton's 2nd Law.

 (sec:lab2:part2)=
 ### Part 2: tension and level track